tannerdolby/chips-cpp/README.md

-Tanner won in 4 turns with 5 chips in the pile to start AI won in 7 turns with 30 chips in the pile to start Root won in 7 turns with 42 chips in the pile to start
+Tanner won in 4 turns with 5 chips in the pile to start AI won in 7 turns with 30 chips in the pile to start Root won in 7 turns with 42 chips in the pile to start Tanner won in 8 turns with 85 chips in the pile to start Tanner won in 8 turns with 15 chips in the pile to start AI won in 7 turns with 15 chips in the pile to start Tanner won in 6 turns with 25 chips in the pile to start
 ```

 ## Resources